psuarezserrato/botornot-4-large-csvs/tutorial-es.md

 # Detectando Bots
-%% This is a simple way to time Twitter's API so that a large file of accounts can be checked with the BotOrNor API.%%
+%% This is a simple way to time Twitter's API so that a large file of accounts can be checked with the BotOrNor API.
+Mention Claytons Tutorial first!
+%%

 __Tutorial en Español__